Robert Lindsey Clark

 Robert Lindsey Clark (1864–1925) was an English sculptor who started as an apprentice at H.H.
 Martyn & Co. and then studied at Lambeth School of Art.
 He returned to Martyns before 1901, and became their head of sculpture and art director in 1905.
-While working on the Queen Victoria Memorial, Calcutta he spent a considerable amount of time in the marble quarries in Carrara.
+While working on the Queen Victoria Memorial, Calcutta, he spent a considerable amount of time in the marble quarries in Carrara.
 He exhibited widely and was made a member of the Royal British Society of Sculptors in 1911.

 Philip Lindsey Clark was a pupil in his father's studio at Martyns but in 1910 moved to london, where he had a notable career as a sculptor.

-Robert's grandson, Michel Clark, also became a sculptor, largely creating religious works.
+Robert's grandson, Michael Clark (1918-1990), also became a sculptor, largely creating religious works.